Background pattern

 3. How to use Fucibet

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the instructions for administration of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose for adults and pediatric population (children and adolescents) is:

-Apply carefully a thin layer of cream to the affected area, two or three times a day, for a maximum of 14 days.
+Apply a thin layer of cream carefully to the affected area, two or three times a day, for a maximum of 14 days.

 If you use more Fucibet than you should